READ OUR FY27 STATE BUDGET LETTER

 Image from left to right: State Rep. Mindy Domb and State Rep. Sean Garballey (House Chair, Joint Committee on Tourism, Arts and Cultural Development) at Creative Sector Day 2025.
 Photography by Steph Craig Studios.

-As the Legislature begins their work on the FY27 Budget, we are urging the House and Senate to pass the strongest possible spending packages for arts, culture, tourism, and public libraries.
-We’re requesting that they pass budgets including:
+We circulated a sign-on letter urging the Massachusetts House and Senate to pass the strongest possible FY27 spending packages for arts, culture, tourism, and public libraries.
+We requested that they pass budgets including:

 • $27,348,072 for the Mass Cultural Council’s annual operating and grantmaking budget (0640-0300)

-• $2,000,000 increase for the Massachusetts Tourism Trust Fund (7008-0900), which supports the Massachusetts Office of Travel and Tourism and Regional Tourism Councils
+• $6,435,750 for the Massachusetts Tourism Trust Fund (7008-0900), which supports the Massachusetts Office of Travel and Tourism and Regional Tourism Councils

 • $21,000,000 for the State Aid to Public Libraries Program (7000-9501)